Digifox

 That’s why from July 2019 to June of 2020, I went on to found and initially self-fund Digifox, followed by our seed round on Wefunder in June 2020, where nearly 1,000 unique investors came to support us from across the globe.
 To this day, I can’t thank you all enough for your show of support.

 And after launching in June of 2020, we saw an immense surge of new users onto the platform.
 We got incredibly positive feedback.
 The kind words we received about our user experience, our dedication to customer support, and the overall vision brought many people to love Digifox.
 And within the first month, we saw thousands of new accounts generated on the app.
 Plus, we launched the app right at the beginning of the famed ‘DeFi Summer’ of 2020, where large waves of new users came into the DeFi sector of crypto.
-The timing of our launch couldn’t have been more perfect
+The timing of our launch couldn’t have been more perfect…or so it seemed.

 The first major issue we ran into was with our breakthrough use of smart wallets, which didn’t require seed phrases to recover funds.
 When we launched, it cost no more than $1 to $4 to generate these wallets on the Ethereum network, which was an affordable cost at the time.
 But as mere days went by, the Ethereum network got dramatically more expensive to use, and those same wallets started costing $10-20, then $30-40, and in some cases $75+.